tobek/laminae/notes.md

     + How do they organize themselves?
     + How do subgroups interact?
     + How are they grouped?
 No "family", so
-- Review author notes and think about how to insert
-- How do they greet each other?
+    + How do they greet each other?
 Cultural tics
 - How they interact with prime worlds
     + if destruction, they consume, if creation, they overflow
+    + Arcs of laminal culture influence history of cardinal worlds
 - Nature of petitioners
     + https://realmofadventure.fandom.com/wiki/Petitioner#Petitioners_of_Specific_Planes
 - Something that changed over time
     + e.g. the komusou - anonymous monks so attracted bandits etc
+- Review author notes and think about how to insert
+- What's the point?
+- WRITE
 - *once done*
-    + search name/demonym everywhere and mark as used
-    + search trinym everywhere and see if updates needed
+    + search trinym/name/demonym everywhere and mark as used, remove from unused, see if updates needed
     + update progress
     + update TOC
     + comment out from rand